 Garibaldi Lake Trail is a 11.5 mile moderately trafficked out and back trail located near Squamish-Lillooet, British Columbia, Canada that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until November.
+The trail offers a number of activity options and is best used from July until November.

 Great trail.
 Be sure to stop at the lookout.
 The birds ate granola from our hands!
 Wish we had left earlier to allow more time at the lake!